 Simply put, opioids are chemically related to and interact with opioid receptors on nerve cells in the brain and body.
 Because of the way these drugs interact with the nerve cells, they can both relieve pain and produce euphoric feelings.

-Typically, opioids are generally recognized as safe by doctors for short-term use.
+Opioids are recognized as generally safe by doctors for short-term use.
 However, since opioids may produce euphoric feelings, they can become habit-forming.
 When someone becomes dependent upon opioid pain relievers, there is a higher likelihood of developing opioid addiction.
-Additionally, when misused, opioids can cause a drug overdose, which could lead to death.
+In the case of opioid abuse, powerful painkillers can cause an overdose, which could lead to death.

 Typically, drug addiction causes intense cravings for the drug.
 Often, people who have opioid addiction or another drug or alcohol addiction find it difficult to stop using the drug, even when they want to quit.
-Sometimes, people may be able to stop for a while, but then they may relapse.
+Some people may be able to stop for a while before relapsing.

-If you are concerned that you might have an opioid addiction, it’s important to remember that you don’t have to quit on your own, and that you’re not alone.
-In fact, there are many people in a similar situation to yours who are also trying to stop using drugs.
-While it may be challenging, there are people ready to help you address your opioid addiction, so you can live a healthier, drug-free lifestyle.
+If you are concerned that you might have an opioid addiction, it’s important to remember that you don’t have to quit on your own.
+It will likely be challenging, but there are resources and support available when you are ready to address your opioid addiction.

 The first step you have to take is recognizing that you need help.
 The next step is reaching out for the help and support that you need.